Cha Meeyoung: Career

+On October 24th, 2007, Cha Meeyoung published her most cited paper called "I tube, you tube, everybody tubes: analyzing the world's largest user generated content video system."
+This paper provided an in-depth study of YouTube and other user-generated video content.
+This paper received the ACM IMC Test of Time Award in 2022.
+About receiving the award she wrote "...was a deeply meaningful moment.
+It reminded us that research can have lasting relevance..."

-In 2008, Meeyoung worked as a postdoc in Max Planck Institute for Software Systems under adviser Krishna Gummadi.
+In 2008, Cha Meeyoung worked as a postdoc in Max Planck Institute for Software Systems under adviser Krishna Gummadi.
 Leaving Max Planck, she returned to her alma mater and became an assistant professor in the Graduate School of Culture Technology later becoming an associate professor joint faculty member in the School of Computing.
 Outside of KAIST, she worked as a scientific and technical consultant for both SK Telecom and the Korea Internet Self-Governance Organization in 2010 and 2014, respectively.

-In 2015, Meeyoung went to Menlo Park to work as a visiting professor with Facebook's Data Science Team hosted by Lada Adamic.
+In 2015, Cha Meeyoung went to Menlo Park to work as a visiting professor with Facebook's Data Science Team hosted by Lada Adamic.
 In 2019, she and Oum Sang-il were the founding chief investigators of the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science (IBS).
 This and the Pioneer Research Center for Biomolecular and Cellular Structure are the first of two such centers at IBS.
-Headed by Meeyoung, the Data Science Group researches fake news, perception biases in relation to AI, deep learning of heterogeneous data for modeling human behavior, and prediction efforts through language processing and image analysis.
+Headed by Cha Meeyoung, the Data Science Group researches fake news, perception biases in relation to AI, deep learning of heterogeneous data for modeling human behavior, and prediction efforts through language processing and image analysis.
 Seeing the infodemic on COVID-19 information starting in China and spreading to Korea and the US, the Data Science Group and researchers from Ewha Womans University, started the multilingual Facts Before Rumors campaign to separate common claims seen online.

-She has been named BACUDA science collaborator of the World Customs Organization, is a member of the Seoul Forum for International Affairs, and a commissioner for the Presidential Council on Intellectual Property, Open Data Mediation Committee, National Tax Service, Korea Customs Service, and Korea Copyright Commission.
+She has been named BACUDA science collaborator of the World Customs Organization; BACUDA stands for Band of Customs Data Analysts.
+Cha is a member of the Seoul Forum for International Affairs, and a commissioner for the Presidential Council on Intellectual Property, Open Data Mediation Committee, National Tax Service, Korea Customs Service, and Korea Copyright Commission.

-In June 2024, she relocated to the Max Planck Institute for Security and Privacy in Bochum, Germany, to become a scientific director at the Max Planck Society heading the Data Science for Humanity research group.
+In June 2024, Cha Meeyoung relocated to the Max Planck Institute for Security and Privacy in Bochum, Germany, to become a scientific director at the Max Planck Society heading the Data Science for Humanity research group.
 She is the first South Korea director and second Asian female scientist to hold such a position at Max Planck.

+In addition to continuing some of her research interests started in Korea, Cha Meeyoung is doing more work as a scientific advisor, speaking at the German-Korean Forum in Dresden and the United Nations World Health Summit in October 2024, and also serving on an AI ethics committee for UN Secretary-General António Guterres.